Axway/api-builder-docs/content/en/docs/Getting_Started/faq.md

 ---
 title: FAQ
 linkTitle: FAQ
-description: ADD A DESCRIPTION
+description: This document provides references to answer several {{% variables/apibuilder_prod_name %}} frequently asked questions (FAQs).
 weight: 90
 date: 2021-06-22
 ---

-This document provides references to answer several {{% variables/apibuilder_prod_name %}} frequently asked questions (FAQs).

-## How do I obtain support?
+# How do I obtain support?

 Visit the Axway [Support](https://support.axway.com/) site to view the knowledge-base, product articles, and browse existing cases.
 You can also pose questions on the Axway [Community](https://community.axway.com) site to get answers from support agents, but also other {{% variables/apibuilder_prod_name %}} users.